jorgebucaran/superfine/README.md

 ## Recycling

-Superfine will patch over your server-side rendered HTML, recycling existing content instead of creating new elements.
-This enables SEO optimizations and improves your sites time-to-interactive effortlessly.
+Superfine will patch over server-side rendered HTML, recycling existing content instead of creating new elements.
+This technique enables better SEO, as search engine crawlers will see the fully rendered page more easily.
+And on slow internet or slow devices, users will enjoy faster time-to-content as HTML renders before your JavaScript is downloaded and executed.

-Take another look at our humble counter app.
-Notice all the HTML is already there.

 <!-- prettier-ignore -->
 ```html